Job Info on Home Page

 This topic describes job monitoring data available on the Home page.
 The Home page has the following sections: Statistics (Advanced Edition), Running Jobs and Active Timers (see below).

 The Statistics section of the Home page displays jobs executed in the last 14 days, 24 hours, and 60 minutes.
 Each of the charts contains bars colored according to the job execution result: success, failure, and interrupted.
 When you move the mouse over a specific bar on the chart, a tooltip appears with detailed information about the respective time period.
-For example, in the chart below, the tooltip indicates that one job instance was executed successfully at 13:02.
+For example, in the chart below, the tooltip indicates that one job instance was executed successfully and one job instance was interrupted on January the 27th at 00:00.

 To find out more about a particular piece of information on a chart, double-click the bar of interest in any of the charts.
 This displays the Log page, with the log pre-filtered for the given minute, hour, or day.
 There may be slight differences between the statistics displayed in charts and the exact log details tracked by the log.
 To see a more detailed statistical report, click the link Show more statistics located under the first chart.